 Why not gift your followers and fans with a peek at your new release before it comes out.
 You can easily post a 15 to 20-second snippet of your musical track or provide an insider view of your album artwork as a teaser.
 You can use software like After Effects or Adobe Premiere to produce excellent video teasers.
 Make sure your teasers tell the story behind your music.

 Every single album, chord and song have a story to tell and you will benefit by sharing it with your fans and audiences.
 Make the story about your new music release unique and interesting.
 You can talk about what inspired you to write music.

 Where were you when you recorded and wrote the music?
 What were the ideas behind your music and the connection between you, your bandmates, collaborators and instruments?
 While in the end, your music will speak for itself, telling your story makes your promotional efforts genuine and personal.

 You require to ensure that all your social media accounts and streaming platforms are updated and carrying your latest press shots and artwork.
 See to it that you have updated your header images and plugged your upcoming tracks.
 It has been observed on Twitter that some artists even change their names to that of their latest release in the days ahead of their music launch.

-While in normal times you could have organised a release show to create a buzz around your new track among fans, this year with the pandemic, it doesn’t seem like a probable idea.
-However, you can always Livestream your release and reach fans without leaving your home or making them leave theirs.
+You can organise a release show to create a buzz around your new track among fans.
+You can also always Livestream your release and reach fans without leaving your home or making them leave theirs.